 Then in the mid- to late 20th century, such men as Hal Lindsay, Jack van Impe, and Tim LaHaye with their pseudo-theological thinking served to greatly spread the Rapture theory through their prolific fiction writings and appearances on emerging Christian television.
 Think about it—what intelligent, thinking Christian would dare to question the “truth” of LaHaye’s best-selling “Left Behind” series of fiction novels—and the widely viewed fiction movies based on his novels?

-Finally, in the waning years of the 20th century and the early years of the 21st, prominent “televangelists” such as Paul Crouch and his worldwide Trinity Broadcasting Network (TBN) and John Hagee, Pastor of a large Texas megachurch with his huge, detailed, beautifully painted “end-time charts” on stage behind his pulpit, further served to spread the Rapture theory worldwide to millions of viewers.
-That, dear reader, is essentially how the theory has been spread and perpetuated since 1830 right up to August 2010.
+Finally, in the waning years of the 20th century and the early years of the 21st, prominent “televangelists” on the worldwide Trinity Broadcasting Network (TBN) and John Hagee, Pastor of a large Texas megachurch with his huge, detailed, beautifully painted “end-time charts” on stage behind his pulpit, further served to spread the Rapture theory worldwide to millions of viewers.
+That, dear reader, is essentially how the theory has been spread and perpetuated since 1830 right up to the time of this writing.